 The head bears a pair of large compound eyes, above each of which arises a long, three-segmented antenna composed of the first segment (scape), the second segment (pedicel) and the third segment (flagellum), which often terminates in a small reflexed tip.
 The antennae are well provided with sensory receptors (sensilla) along the unscaled ventral surface.
 In the male, the ventral surface usually also has pronounced fasciculate setae, but in the female these setae are simple.

 The compound eyes are separated posteriorly by the occiput, dorsally by the vertex (which may bear ocelli) and anteriorly by the frons.
 At the base of the frons (clypeus), either side of the proboscis base, lie a pair of pilifers and atrophied maxillary palps.
 The coiled and tubular proboscis (haustellum) is derived from modified maxillary galeae.
+In those species with a functional proboscis, the tip is provided with chemoreceptors (papillae).
 When coiled, this is protected on either side by an enlarged, heavily scaled, three-segmented labial palp.
-In those species with a functional proboscis, the tip is provided with chemoreceptors (papillae).
+It is now known that the labial pilifers and the labial palps form ultrasound-sensitive hearing organs in species of two distantly related hawkmoth subtribes, the Choerocampina and the Acherontiina (Göpfert, Surlykke & Wasserthal, 2002).